Needs and Wants Worksheets

 Does Elsa need a home or a bracelet?
 Two little kids Elsa and Noel in this worksheet are confused with their needs and wants.
 Help Elsa pick her needs and Noel pick his wants and write them in the space provided.

 Ask yourself if what you see is a need or a want.
 Needs are priorities while wants are optional.
-Direct kids in 2nd grade to snip the picture cards, classify them as needs and wants and glue them in the appropriate columns.
+Direct kids to snip the picture cards, classify them as needs and wants and glue them in the appropriate columns.

-Kids in fourth grade gain deeper conceptual understanding and engage in critical thinking, as they analyze each real-life scenario presented in this pdf worksheet and decide if it is a need or a want.
+Kids in 3rd grade and 4th grade gain deeper conceptual understanding and engage in critical thinking, as they analyze each real-life scenario presented in this pdf worksheet and decide if it is a need or a want.

 What you want and what you need aren't always the same.
 Think of all your needs and wants and list ten of each in this printable T-chart template.
 Take time to reflect on how human needs can never be sated.